Bogs Bozeman Tall Review

 Weather Protection

 There's no doubt that these boots are totally waterproof up to 11.5 inches, where the handle holes are cut out of the shaft.
 The bottom five inches of the boot are coated in a seamless rubber seal, so there is no potential spot for water to leak in.
 Above the rubber coating, the neoprene sleeve shaft is also waterproof.
 Without a doubt, these are some of the most reliably waterproof boots you can buy.
-That said, despite being the “tall” version, they are still not as tall as some other contenders in our best winter boot review.
+That said, despite being the “tall” version, they are still not as tall as some other contenders in our winter boot review.

 Comfort and Fit